 For Marketing teams, DAM is involved at various stages of their campaigns, from project inception to collaborating with other team members, design teams, external parties, and eventually publishing and distributing content.

-Finally, Design teams no longer have to rely on multiple channels, email trails, or third party systems, to align on content and changes.
-The Digital Asset Management and its integration to the systems they use daily, such as Photoshop, means everything is in one place, and more time is spent designing, as opposed to the logistics and operations around it.
+Finally, Design teams no longer have to rely on multiple channels, email trails, or third-party systems, to align on content and changes.
+Digital Asset Management systems and its integration to the systems they use daily, such as Photoshop, means everything is in one place, and more time is spent designing, as opposed to the logistics and operations around it.

 How does Digital Asset Management work?

 A DAM acts as a central repository and single source of truth for a company’s collection of content.
 It is integral to the content lifecycle, and plays a major supporting role in the following stages:

 - Upload: Content can come from developers uploading via command line, marketers using an upload button, or external partners using your brand portal, regardless of how your content is uploaded; a DAM ensures your content is uploaded to the right location, is automatically categorized and optimized, and duplicates are avoided.

 - Management: DAMs should provide you with customizable metadata and AI tagging options.
 When used in conjunction, you have a powerful tool at your disposal, to automatically tag large volumes of assets, and create categorization criteria that enable your business to stay organized and nimble.

 - Collaboration: Throughout any campaign, or project using creative content; there will always be comments, changes, and revisions to be made.
 A Digital Asset Management platform simplifies this process by keeping approval processes within the platform, meaning that stakeholders do not need to involve other tools or platforms to share their feedback and suggestions with other parties.
 They are even able to work together remotely!